GoogleChrome/chrome-extensions-samples/functional-samples/tutorial.tabs-manager/README.md

 2. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked)
 3. Pin the `extension` from the extension menu
 4. Clicking the extension's action icon will prompt a popup that [`appears`](https://developer.chrome.com/static/docs/extensions/get-started/tutorial/popup-tabs-manager/image/tabs-manager-extension-po-f958d72e1a9ae_2880.png) like this
-5. Clicking the `Group Tabs` button will cause it to [`appear`](https://developer.chrome.com/static/docs/extensions/get-started/tutorial/popup-tabs-manager/image/tabs-manager-grouped-tabs-65bdf282bdf98_2880.png) as follows
+5. Clicking the `Group Tabs` button will cause it to [`appear`](https://developer.chrome.com/static/docs/extensions/get-started/tutorial/popup-tabs-manager/image/tabs-manager-grouped-tabs-65bdf282bdf98_2880.png) like this
 6. Right-click the [`DOCS`](https://iili.io/JMx9hUF.png) for more actions